Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Results

-Next, we examined a variety of post-RS grain sizes ranging from $0.004-1~\mu$m with a magnetized ISM, and ran the simulation multiple times to examine different configurations of the magnetic field, see Fig.~\ref{fig:size_MagOn}.
-The $a_{\rm gr,0} = 0.1$-$\mu$m grains showed the most noteworthy trajectories, with some being reflected nearly radially backwards into the SN remnant, and others being deflected along the edge of the SN remnant.
-The $a_{\rm gr,0} = 1$-$\mu$m grains also showed strong reflections into the inner SN remnant~\footnote{It should be noted that $1$-$\mu$m is an \emph{exceptionally} large dust grain, and that we do not expect many, if any, such grains to form.
-We include them here for completeness.}.
-As the grains decrease in size, drag becomes more important; $a_{\rm gr,0} = 0.05$-$\mu$m grains will bounce off the ISM magnetic field, but not penetrate deeper into the SN remnant, because of drag.
-The influence of drag on $a_{\rm gr,0} = 0.004$-$\mu$m grains is even more pronounced, with grains slowing to a stop relative to the plasma after $t \approx 5 \times 10^{5}$ yr (see Fig.~\ref{fig:sizesolution}) and not reaching ISM material.
+Next, we examined a variety of post-RS grain sizes ranging from $0.005-1~\mu$m with a magnetized ISM, and ran the simulation 100 times to examine different configurations of the magnetic field, see Figure~\ref{fig:sizesolution1}, right panels.
+The $a_{\rm gr,0} = 0.1$-$\mu$m grains showed the most noteworthy trajectories, with some being reflected nearly radially backwards into the SNR, and others being deflected along the edge of the SNR or becoming trapped.
+The $a_{\rm gr,0} = 1$-$\mu$m grains also showed strong reflections into the inner SNR as well as some trapping.\footnote{It should be noted that $1$-$\mu$m is an \emph{exceptionally} large dust grain, and that we do not expect many, if any, such grains to form.
+We include them here for completeness.} As the grains decrease in size, drag becomes more important delaying contact with the ISM magnetic field; $a_{\rm gr,0} = 0.05$-$\mu$m grains will become mostly trapped by the ISM magnetic field although some are reflected.
+The influence of drag on $a_{\rm gr,0} = 0.005$-$\mu$m grains show complete trapping and no reflections (see Figure~\ref{fig:sizesolution1}).
+The $a_{\rm gr,0} \lesssim 0.002$-$\mu$m grains completely sputter before reaching ISM material.